Vyral/scott-voak/_posts/2019-12-30-where-to-find-good-investment-properties-near-san-diego.md

 {% include youtube.html %}

-San Diego may not be the best place to invest in terms of cash flow, but here are three promising areas to invest in nearby.
+<p style="text-align: center;"><em>San Diego may not be the best place to invest in terms of cash flow, but here are three promising areas to invest in nearby.</em></p>

 When it comes to real estate investing near the San Diego area, you want to buy a property that’s in a good neighborhood, but make sure that you’re considering the long-term when it comes to assessing a neighborhood’s quality.
 It’s a good idea to buy in a currently average neighborhood that’s on an upward trend.